 • There is now only one level of training, H2S Certified

-• H2S certification is only valid for one year (annual certification refresher needed)
+• H2S certification is only valid for one year (annual certification training needed)

 • H2S training course must be instructor-led as computer-based training (CBT) no longer meets the standard